 3 years – 6 semesters

-5-week placement in third semester
+5-week placement in fifth semester

 Multiple iMac studios featuring 27” iMac computers, running Mac OSX and Adobe Creative Cloud, and an extensive Font Library

 Professional photo and video studio with boom lighting